 Adult-use cannabis in Vermont: available to anyone 21+ with a government-issued ID.
 No registration.
 Walk in, pay retail price plus ~20% tax.

 Medical cannabis in Vermont: available to registered patients 18+ (or younger with special provisions) who have a qualifying condition certified by a healthcare provider.
-Requires a $50 non-refundable application fee, a 3-year registry card, and visits to medical-only or dual-licensed dispensaries.
-Patients are exempt from the 14% cannabis excise tax — saving roughly 14¢ on every dollar spent.
+Requires a $50 non-refundable application fee (renewed annually) and visits to medical-only or dual-licensed dispensaries.
+Patients are exempt from both the 14% cannabis excise tax and the 6% state sales tax at those shops — saving roughly 20¢ on every dollar spent.

 The Tax Math